 In our experience, we find that many wealth creators want to pass some of the results of their hard work and commitment to their children and other loved ones.
 Doing so involves a number of considerations:

 - Financial matters.
 The aim here is to be tax-efficient in transferring the wealth.
 For instance, there are different tax strategies that can be employed to mitigate inter-generational loss of family wealth.
+Understanding inheritance taxes and having the right inheritance tax strategy in place can make a meaningful difference.

 - Ensuring heirs will be smart about the money.
 A major concern of Super Rich wealth creators is that inheritors will misuse the wealth they are given.
 They believe that being given control over a large amount of money and being able to make wise decisions do not always align.